ev1lbunny/tf-aws-pi-hole/README.md

  ## Usage

  ### Setup
  * Checkout the code.
-Enter the `backendstate` directory and run `terraform init && terraform apply`.
+Enter the `backend-state` directory and run `terraform init && terraform apply`.
 This will create the backend remote state objects.
 Take note of the bucket name output.
  * Then simply run `terraform apply` in the parent terraform directory and provide the variables required.
 It will create the rest.
  * Or include the variables in a parameter file like `terraform apply varfile=params/default.tfvars`